Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Experiments

 \subsection{Discussion}

-\paragraph{Effect of SFT and RL.} We conduct an ablation study on SFT and RL, with results presented in Table \ref{tab:ablation_study}.
-The results demonstrate that SFT yields substantial improvements across all metrics, which can be attributed to fine-tuning the model on our proposed dataset encompassing empathetic dialogues and psychological questions paired with rationales.
-Based on SFT, RL training further enhances model performance, with particularly pronounced gains observed in case tasks.
-This advancement demonstrates the efficacy of RL training on challenging examples identified through multi-LLM cross-selection, thereby enabling the model to handle more sophisticated psychological scenarios.
+\boldpara{Effect of Datasets.} We evaluate the model performance across different combinations of subsets, with results presented in Table \ref{tab:ablation_dataset}.
+It is observed that fine-tuning with either psychological reasoning data (PRD) or empathetic dialogues (ED) in isolation delivered marginal improvements in task performance, and in some cases, led to a slight decline in overall accuracy.
+In contrast, the combination of PRD and ED achieves substantial improvements across these tasks, highlighting the quality and comprehensiveness of our proposed data synthesis pipeline.
+This result demonstrates that integrating domain-specific knowledge with emotional understanding enhances psychological reasoning.
+Moreover, the incorporation of additional public datasets (APD) leads to further performance improvements.

-\paragraph{Performance on Counseling Tasks.} Beyond examination tasks, we evaluate the performance of \textit{Psyche-R1} on counseling tasks and compare it with its base model and several outstanding psychological LLMs.
-Following the method of PsyDT \cite{xie-etal-2025-psydt}, constrained by limited computational resources, we randomly sample 200 items from its test set and employ GPT-4o (2024-05-13) as the evaluator.
-As shown in Table \ref{tab:qualitative_comparison}, \textit{Psyche-R1} achieves significant improvements compared to its base model, demonstrating its ability in counseling tasks that demand emotional empathy, cognitive empathy and so on.
-This excellent performance stems from the synergistic interplay between two crucial elements: the synthesized empathetic dialogues, which directly improve counseling effectiveness, and advanced reasoning mechanisms, which enable a deeper understanding of questions, thereby yielding more accurate and emotionally informed responses within relevant contexts.
+\boldpara{Performance on Counseling Tasks.} Beyond examination tasks, we evaluate the performance of \textit{Psyche-R1} on counseling tasks and compare it with its base model and several outstanding psychological LLMs.
+Following the method of \texttt{PsyDT} \cite{xie-etal-2025-psydt} but constrained by limited resources, we randomly sample 200 instances from its test set and employ \texttt{GPT-4o} as the evaluator.
+As shown in Table \ref{tab:qualitative_comparison}, \textit{Psyche-R1} achieves notable improvements compared to its base model, demonstrating its capability in counseling tasks that demand emotional empathy, cognitive empathy and so on.
+This excellent performance stems from the synergistic interplay between two crucial elements: the empathetic dialogues, which directly improve counseling effectiveness, and advanced reasoning mechanisms, which enable a deeper understanding of questions, thereby yielding more accurate and emotionally informed responses within relevant contexts.